techlahoma/oklathon/README.md

 ## Interested in Participating?

-If you're interested in joining the Hackathon, please fill out the [Interest Form](https://example.com/form).
+If you're interested in joining Oklathon 2024, please fill out the [Interest Form](https://example.com/form).

 We're excited to see your contributions to open-source software.
 Get ready to dive in, have fun, and be a part of something amazing!